kuddai/blog/_drafts/2018-03-25-approximate-reasoning.md

 ##### Sketched nodes

-<side>Reducable: Inspired by reductionism.
+<side>Reducible: Inspired by reductionism.
 Reduce complexity into a small number of atomic units</side>
 Rather than storing all $N$ nodes.
-Factorise them into a hierarchy of basis nodes and Some may not be `reducable` into the basis, so must be memorised, for now.
+Factorise them into a hierarchy of basis nodes and Some may not be `reducible` into the basis, so must be memorised, for now.
 Problem is that this hierarchy needs to be

 This is a data structure that contains;